Heavy-baryon chiral perturbation theory approach to thermal neutron capture on ${}^{3}{He}$: Formalism

-Four-nucleon wave functions are obtained by solving the Faddeev-Yakubovski (FY) equations in configuration space~\cite{Fadd_art,Yakub}.
+The relevant four-nucleon wave functions are obtained by solving the Faddeev-Yakubovsky (FY) equations in configuration space~\cite{Fadd_art,Yakub}.
 The FY formalism offers a mathematically rigorous description for both continuum and bound states.
 In this formalism wave functions are naturally decomposed into so-called FY amplitudes (FYAs).
-For $A=4$ systems, there appear two types of FYAs, which we refer to as components $K$ and $H$.
-The asymptotes of the components $K$ and $H$ incorporate 3+1 and 2+2 particle channels, respectively (see Fig.\ref{Fig_4b_config}).
+For $A=4$ systems, there appear two types of FYAs, which we refer to as components $K_{ij,k}^l$ and $H_{ij}^{kl}$ where $i,j,k,l$ are particle indices.
+The asymptotes of the components $K_{ij,k}^l$ and $H_{ij}^{kl}$ incorporate 3+1 and 2+2 particle channels, respectively (see Fig.\ref{Fig_4b_config}).